1979 Academy Awards®

 The other three Best Supporting Actress nominees were:

-- 18 year-old Mariel Hemingway (with her sole career nomination) as Tracy - a drama student and co-writer/director Woody Allen's teenage girlfriend in an ill-fated romance in Manhattan (with two nominations and no wins)
+- 18 year-old Mariel Hemingway (with her sole career nomination) as Tracy - a drama student and 42 year old Isaac's (co-writer/director Woody Allen) teenage girlfriend (she was 16 years old during filming) in an ill-fated romance, in Manhattan (with two nominations and no wins)

 An Honorary Oscar was presented to Alec Guinness this year, although he had already won a Best Actor Oscar for his performance in The Bridge on the River Kwai (1957).
 By the time of this award, he had also received a Best Actor nomination for The Lavender Hill Mob (1952), a Best Adapted Screenplay nomination for The Horse's Mouth (1958), and a Best Supporting Actor nomination for Star Wars (1977).